glennsl/rescript-jest/README.md

 Put tests in a `__tests__` directory and use the suffix `*test.ml`/`*test.re`.
 When compiled they will be put in a `__tests__` directory under `lib`, with a `*test.js` suffix, ready to be picked up when you run `jest`.
 If you're not already familiar with [Jest](https://github.com/facebook/jest), see [the Jest documentation](https://facebook.github.io/jest/).

+Jest can be configured to use [bs-loader](https://github.com/rrdelaney/bs-loader) as a transform, which will compile you code on-the-fly before running the tests, meaning you only need one watcher.
+See bs-loader's documentation for [the details](https://github.com/rrdelaney/bs-loader#using-the-loader).

 ## Contribute
 ```sh
 git clone https://github.com/BuckleTypes/bs-jest.git